-SAS flies directly from Chicago, Los Angeles and New York to Stockholm.
-In addition, you can catch a connecting flight to Ikea’s native land from Boston, Miami, San Francisco or Washington D.C. via Oslo or Copenhagen (depending on route).
+SAS flies directly from Boston, Chicago, Los Angeles, Miami, New York, San Francisco or Washington D.C. via Oslo, Stockholm or Copenhagen (depending on route).
 With daily departures from multiple locations, you can easily find a departure to suit your travel plans.
 Book early to save on airfare and when you choose SAS, enjoy a 24 hours right of revocation on your flight tickets and online check-in 22 hours prior to departure.
 Passengers on intercontinental flights can enjoy food and drinks on board.
-In addition, Wi-Fi is available for a small fee.
+In addition, WiFi is available for a small fee.
 We look forward to welcoming you on board!

 If you are travelling with children under 2 years (without own seat) they fly either free of charge or with a 90% discount on the flight portion of the ticket price, depending on the destination.
 Children from 2–11 years get a 25% discount.
 The discounts do not apply to taxes and fees.